mggg/VRA_ensembles/README.md

 # VRA_article

-This code repository has the Texas and Louisiana elections models, their input data and files.
+This code repository has the Texas and Louisiana elections models, input data, and files to the MGGG paper ['Computational Redistricting and the Voting Rights Act'](https://mggg.org/uploads/VRA-preprint.pdf).

 ## Texas